Ohio’s Literacy Initiatives

 “In his State of the State address at the end of January 2023, Governor Mike DeWine called for a ‘renewed focus on literacy and on the way we teach reading in the State of Ohio.’
 Even though research shows ‘the great value and importance of phonics’ in teaching kids to read, he said, ‘sadly, many Ohio students do not have access to the most effective reading curriculum.’
 He noted that 40% of Ohio 3rd graders are not proficient in reading.

 The governor’s budget plan would direct the Ohio Department of Education to lay out a plan, guided by research and evidence, ‘to ensure that all Ohio students have the best opportunity to master the skill of reading.’
 The budget proposal would also give schools money to ‘pay for curriculum based on the Science of Reading and for professional development for those teachers needing it.'”

 We are happy to report that the State Board of Education has approved the Ohio Dyslexia Guidebook which was proposed in January 2022.

 This fulfills the HB 436 requirements to form a Dyslexia Committee and create “a dyslexia guidebook for screening, intervention, and remediation for children with dyslexia or displaying dyslexic characteristics and tendencies.”

-The Ohio Dyslexia Committee will be made up of 7 members appointed by the state superintendent of public instruction and one member appointed by the chancellor of higher education.
-The state sought nominations to fill the committee, due in late March 2021.
-Committee members will be required to meet every month for 8 months and will be responsible for a number of tasks.
-Visit this link to learn all details about the committee and the nomination submission process.
+The Ohio Dyslexia Committee is made up of 7 members appointed by the state superintendent of public instruction and one member appointed by the chancellor of higher education.

 HB 436 Legislation Code: